8 January 2024

 Filing US taxes with an ITIN

 The due date for US tax returns is 15 April, so the best time to file your tax returns would be in the months prior.
 Make sure you give yourself plenty of time to file your taxes and make sure everything is in order.
-Additionally, you need to give yourself time to get an ITIN if you do not have one.

 The tax return process for US citizens, and non-citizens is more or less the same.
 There is only one real difference, which is the ITIN.
-US citizens will use their Social Security number, which US citizens apply for from the US government.
+US citizens will use their Social Security number (SSN), which US citizens apply for from the US government.
 However, for those who are not US citizens, they will use their ITIN.
 Both numbers are entered into the same field.
 This field will be labelled as ‘Social Security number’.

 Can I claim tax credit?